History Questions People Always Get Wrong

 Here are 10 great Canadian history podcasts worth adding to your playlist.

 Chances are, you answered the English—but the Spanish actually beat them.
-Jamestown, Virginia, the first British colony, was founded in 1607, but Fort Caroline, likely the first European colony on now-U.S. soil, was built in 1564 in what’s now Florida.
-That didn’t survive, but the oldest American city still standing—St. Augustine, Florida—was founded by the Spanish the following year.
+Jamestown, Virginia, the first British colony, was founded in 1607, but St. Augustine, likely the first permanent European colony on now-U.S. soil, was built in 1565 in what’s now Florida.

 Discover the fascinating story of how Canada got its name.